 In the first week of classes, the course lecturer must provide students with a course syllabus that outlines the material to be covered, the basic bibliography and reading assignments for the course, and a list of the required work expected of them, such as papers, quizzes, tests, and final exams.
 The syllabus must provide the evaluation methodology for determining final course grades.
-In addition, the course syllabus must describe the expected learning outcomes for the course, as well as the university's policy on attendance and assessment/evaluation of course.
+In addition, the course syllabus must describe the expected learning outcomes for course. as well as the university's policy attendance the on assessment/evaluation of course.